Miss Centre-Val de Loire

 Miss Centre-Val de Loire is a French beauty pageant which selects a representative for the Miss France national competition from the region of Centre-Val de Loire.
-Women representing the region under various different titles have competed at Miss France since 1928, although the Miss Centre-Val de Loire title was not used regularly until 2015.
+Women representing the region under various titles have competed at Miss France since 1928, although the Miss Centre-Val de Loire title was not used regularly until 2015.

-The current Miss Centre-Val de Loire is Jade Lange, who was crowned Miss Centre-Val de Loire 2021 on 24 October 2021, and reinherited the title on 23 December 2022, following the resignation of Coraline Lerasle as Miss Centre-Val de Loire 2022.
+The current Miss Centre-Val de Loire is Anna Valero, who was crowned Miss Centre-Val de Loire 2025 on 6 July 2025.
 One woman from Centre-Val de Loire has been crowned Miss France: